Independent alternative synth duo ARTHUR & MARTHA are rather confusingly, Adam Cresswell and Alice Hubley.

-With an impressive arsenal of old analogue synths and augmented by quirky instruments like melodica, stylophone and Theremin, ARTHUR & MARTHA present a lo-fi electro for happy robots to dance to.
+With an impressive arsenal of old analogue synths and augmented by quirky instruments like melodica, stylophone and Theremin, they released their debut album ‘Navigation’ last year.

-‘Autovia’, the superb first track from last year’s debut album ‘Navigation’, was one of the lost songs of 2009 in a year teaming with quality electro from all quarters.
+The superb first track ‘Autovia’ was one of the lost songs of 2009 in a year teaming with quality electro from all quarters.
 With a charming slightly off-key vocal from Alice and driven by a synthetic motorik beat, ‘Autovia’ is perfect fahr’n-fahr’n-fahr’n musik for English eccentrics heading north up the M1, as can be seen in the video.

 The ‘Navigation’ album is also worth checking out with its variety of styles ranging from early NEW ORDER and CRYSTAL CASTLES to the sort of quirky instrumentals that would accompany the weird East European animations they used to show on BBC2 in the ’70s!